Verticordia decussata

 Verticordia decussata is a flowering plant in the myrtle family, Myrtaceae and is endemic to an area in the north of the Northern Territory.
-It is an open shrub with a distinctive leaves and leaf arrangement and small spikes of cream to white flowers on the ends of the branches.
+It is an open shrub with distinctive leaves and leaf arrangement and small spikes of cream to white flowers on the ends of the branches.

 Description

 Verticordia decussata is an open, spreading, irregularly branched shrub which grows to a height of up to 5 m.
 The leaves are crowded, arranged in alternating pairs at right angles to the ones above and below so that the leaves are in four rows (decussate) on short side branches.
 They are linear to rectangular in shape, semi-circular in cross-section, 1.2-2.5 mm long, about 0.5 mm wide, leathery in texture and have a groove on the lower surface.

 The flowers are faintly scented and arranged in small groups in leaf axils on stalks 0.5-1.0 mm long.
 The floral cup is shaped like half a sphere, 1.0-1.6 mm long, glabrous and smooth.
 The sepals are white to cream-coloured, 4-5 mm long, with 2 or more hairy lobes.
 The petals are cream-coloured to white, broadly egg-shaped, 2-3.5 mm long, joined for about 1 mm of that length and have irregular teeth around their top edge.
 The style is 3.5-4.5 mm long, straight with hairs just below its tip.
 Flowering time is mainly from July to November.